oSoWoSo/.github/README.md

 # OPEN SOURCE RULES - from us for us

-Purpose of this project is not create some rules for you, is it promote open source ideas everywhere is possible.
+Purpose of this project is not create some rules for you, is it promote open source ideas everywhere possible.

 # Even in rule making.